HungryHowies/Zitadel-with-Nextcloud/README.md

 ## Overview

 The following documentation describes the How-to for installing NextCloud (Latest version) and configurations needed for HTTPS and the connection to authenticate against Zitadel.
 This setup is an Ubuntu-Server core installation, this means it has the minimum amount packages and/or dependencies (i.e., install as you go).
 It’s easier to install the correct packages first, then to disable/remove old packages.
 Apache2 and MariaDB-Server will be installed along with setting up PHP-8.2.
+MySQL 8.0+ or MariaDB 10.3/10.4/10.5/10.6 (recommended)

 ## Prerequisite

 * Ubuntu 22.04 LTS (recommended)
-* MySQL 8.0+ or MariaDB 10.3/10.4/10.5/10.6 (recommended)
-* PHP Runtime 8.2 (recommended)
 * Completed all updates & upgrades.
 * Static IP Address/DNS
 * Fully qualified Domain name
 * Set Date/Time.
 * Set Hosts/Hostname

 ## PHP

 Install PHP 8.2 on Ubuntu 22.04.
 By default, Ubuntu does not install the correct version of PHP needed so this section is a How-To.